KafScale MCP server: connect AI agents to Kafka streaming operations

 We also invented and actively maintain KafScale (S3-Kafka-streaming platform), a Kafka-compatible, stateless data and large object streaming system designed for Kubernetes and object storage backends.
 Elastic compute.
 No broker babysitting.
 No lock-in.

-Our mission: Data stays in place.
+Our mission: data stays in place.
 Compute comes to you.
-From data lakehousese to private AI deployment and distributed ML - all designed for security, compliance, and production resilience.
+From data lakehouses to private AI deployment and distributed ML - all designed for security, compliance, and production resilience.

 Questions?
 Join our open